piyushmishra1416/Marshmello/Readme.md

 Marshmello is a Vercel-like service that allows users to build and deploy projects directly from a Git repository.
 It handles builds using AWS Fargate, reverse proxies S3 content, and communicates via WebSocket for real-time build logs.

+## Project Demo (Recorded Video)

+I had initially set up this project live using AWS ECS, but unfortunately, I got billed $100 after leaving it running for a month.
+To avoid further costs, I have taken the live project down.
+However, here’s a recorded video showcasing the project in action: [Project Demo Video](https://drive.google.com/file/d/15tcp4x_zA0W4vMHGV1l01u0wuDr0aSc5/view?usp=drive_link).

+Please note that while the UI was further improved after this recording, the video demonstrates the core functionality.
+You can also observe the logs being generated, which highlight the backend processes.

 ## Features

 - **Build and Deploy Projects**: Clone from a Git repository and deploy the project on AWS ECS using Fargate.